Type Genus

 Remarks

 Asteroliths exhibit fascinating optical properties.
-When viewed in the plan view, their stellate or rosette-shaped segments appear in constant extinction (dim) under XPL, with an optic axis vertical relative to the microscope stage.
+In plan view, their stellate or rosette-shaped segments appear in constant extinction (dim) under XPL, with the optic axis vertical relative to the microscope stage.
+In this orientation, they go dim (extinction position) when their vibration directions align with the polariser and analyser (extinction angle = 0°).
+With the exception of a few species, including Discoaster pentaradiatus, which exhibits interference colours even in the plan view.
+Furthermore, they demonstrate length-slow (+) elongation.
 However, when observed from the side, these asteroliths display interference colours due to birefringence.
-In this orientation, they go dim (extinction position) when their vibration directions align with the polariser and analyser (the extinction angle is 0°).
-One exception is Discoaster pentaradiatus, which exhibits interference colours even in the plan view.
-Furthermore, they demonstrate length-slow (+) elongation.

 References